Engee documentation

 Details

-Vector of efficiency values, , for ring gear and planetary gear.
+Vector of efficiency values, , for gear engagement of ring and planetary gears.

-The unit uses these values to build an interpolation table of temperature and efficiency correspondence.
+The block uses these values to build an interpolation table of temperature and efficiency correspondence.

-Each element is an efficiency related to the temperature vector of the Temperature parameter.
+Each element is an efficiency related to the temperature vector of the parameter Temperature.
 The length of the vector must be equal to the length of the vector of the Temperature parameter.
 Each element of the vector must be in the range (0,1].

 Dependencies

-To use this parameter, set the Friction model parameter to `Temperature-dependent efficiency'.
+To use this parameter, set for the parameter Friction model meaning Temperature-dependent efficiency.

 Default value